 In this poem, sinful desires are characterized as skin sores whose itchiness is temporarily relieved when scratched—but the scratching also makes the sores become irritated and enlarged and even more vile-looking, and the itch comes back not too long after.

-The poem seems to develop progressively, with time passing between the stanzas, because in the second stanza, the speaker reluctantly accepts the intervention of God, whose caress he characterizes as like a steel brush.
+In the second stanza the speaker reluctantly accepts the intervention of God, whose caress he characterizes as like a steel brush.
 Steel brushes are designed to remove rust, paint, and debris from metal; they clean scale and grime.
-Similarly, God’s touch on our lives—paradoxically gentle and rough—impels us to scrape away all that is impure and unholy therein.
+Similarly, God’s touch on our lives—paradoxically gentle and rough—impels us to scrape away all that is corruptive therein.
 To describe this cleaning action the speaker uses the verb slough, a biological term meaning “to separate dead tissue from living tissue”; in its nontechnical sense, the word means “to cast off.”
 Sanctification is a sloughing process: it’s a continual putting off of the old, dead man—and a putting on of the new.

 Oliver calls his poem “The Pleasure Principle,” after a concept from psychoanalytic theory that refers to mankind’s instinct to seek pleasure and avoid pain.
 As articulated by Sigmund Freud, the pleasure principle is the driving force of the id that pursues immediate gratification of all needs, wants, and urges.
 Using a Christian framework, we could say that gouging out sin from our lives is painful, so our instinct is to avoid it.
 Conversely, indulging in sin is pleasurable, so many times we don’t even think twice about it.

 But what if we adopted a different principle of pleasure?
 What if instead of the fleeting “ahhhh” feeling, we chased after real, enduring pleasure in God?
 What if he himself were our primary desire?